Minh-tao/BetterBudget/Readme.md

 1. Real-time suggestions and feedback: Provide real-time suggestions and feedback to users based on their spending habits, helping them make better financial decisions.
 2. Deploy our application either through an executable or through a web app.
 3. Automated testing harness

-## Mock-ups
-Mock-ups of the user interface (both hand-drawn and made in SceneBuilder) will be created to guide the implementation of the UI, ensuring that it is visually appealing, informative, and intuitive to interact with.

 ## Individuality and Collaboration
 The project will exhibit individuality by offering unique features and a customized design inspired by various sources.
 The team will collaborate effectively by dividing tasks and responsibilities, ensuring a cohesive final product.